Monday, June 16, 2025

 Doesn't this tell us that God appears to rob the poor to reward the rich?
 God forbid that I should think thus.

-Today I have come to a new understanding of Matthew 25:29 — that everyone of us who has trustworthiness will be given more wealth in the kingdom of God.
-And anyone among us who does NOT have trustworthiness, whatever little wealth we have will be taken away from us in the kingdom of God.
+Today I have come to a new understanding of Matthew 25:29 — that everyone of us who are trustworthy will be entrusted with even more wealth in the kingdom of God.
+And anyone among us who are NOT trustworthy, whatever little wealth we have will be taken away from us in the kingdom of God.

 Are we doing his business in the kingdom of God while he is away?
 Will our Lord find us trustworthy when he returns to receive us to be with him in heaven?
 Our Lord told his disciples in John chapter 4: